calinux-py/APILEECH/README.md

 **Request list**
 - **Current** tab: requests whose URL or initiator matches the active tab’s hostname.
 - **History** tab: all captured requests, grouped by domain.
-- **Active Interception** tab: endpoint candidates discovered by scanning the page’s JavaScript in real time (see below).
+- **Active Interception** tab: endpoint candidates and Storage & DB URLs discovered by scanning the page’s JavaScript in real time (see below).
+- **Comments** tab: HTML, JS, and CSS comments extracted from the page and its scripts.
+- **Bug Hunter** tab: security findings from headers, cookies, response bodies, and page source.
+- **Platform-specific tabs** (Twitter, TikTok, SoundCloud, Discord, Facebook, Instagram, GitHub, Pinterest): parsed content from captured API responses.
 - Counts: “Current” = count for active tab, “Total” = length of the in-memory list.

 **Filtering**
 - **Filter popup** (filter icon in the header): filter the request list by **method** (GET, POST, etc.) and **type** (Fetch vs Document).
 - **Hide static resources**: when enabled (default), requests that look like static assets are hidden from the list.
 That includes: scripts (`.js`, `.mjs`, `.ts`, etc.), styles (`.css`, `.scss`), images, fonts, common CDN domains (e.g. jsdelivr, unpkg, cdnjs), and framework-style paths (e.g. `chunk`, `vendor`, `bundle`).
 This setting is saved and applies to both Current and History.
 Toggle it in the filter popup.

+**Refresh**
+- The refresh button **reloads the current tab** (like F5) to capture a fresh set of requests.
+The popup waits for the page to finish loading before updating the list.

 **Request detail**
 - cURL command with PS, CMD, or Bash formatting and a Copy button.